jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 <style>
   .cross-fade-container {
     display: grid;
-    /* Make sure the compositing is limited to this element */
+    /* Make sure the different compositing is limited to this element */
     isolation: isolate;
   }
   .cross-fade-container > * {